Jake Hager: Final feuds (2014–2017)

-Following the dissolution of their team, Swagger would feud with Cesaro, with Rob Van Dam also being drawn into the feud, with the three competing in a triple threat elimination match at Extreme Rules, which Cesaro won.
-On the May 5 episode of Raw, Swagger and Zeb Colter would begin to rant about the foreign superstars in WWE, before being interrupted by the debuting Adam Rose.
-Over the next month, Swagger would lose matches due to Rose causing a distraction by appearing at ringside with his "Rosebuds".
-This would lead to a match on the June 2 episode of Raw, where Swagger would be defeated by Rose.
-At the Money in the Bank pay-per-view, Swagger would compete in the Money in the Bank ladder match, which was won by Seth Rollins.
+Following the dissolution of their team, Swagger would feud with Cesaro, with Rob Van Dam also being drawn into the feud, with the three competing in a triple threat elimination match at Extreme Rules on May 4, which Cesaro won.
 On the June 30 episode of Raw, Swagger turned face for the first time in WWE, after he and Colter would confront Rusev and Lana about them disrespecting America.
-This would lead to a number of matches between the two, with Swagger being defeated by Rusev at both Battleground and SummerSlam.
+This would lead to a number of matches between the two, with Swagger being defeated by Rusev at both Battleground on July 20 and SummerSlam on August 17.
 On the December 1 episode of Raw, Swagger would find Colter assaulted backstage, with Rusev later admitting to the attack.
-At TLC: Tables, Ladders and Chairs, Swagger would challenge Rusev for the United States Championship, in a losing effort and ending their feud.
+At TLC: Tables, Ladders and Chairs on December 14, Swagger would challenge Rusev for the United States Championship, in a losing effort and ending their feud.

 Following his match with Rusev at TLC, Swagger began to appear on television less frequently.
-At Royal Rumble, Swagger competed in the 2015 Royal Rumble match, lasting a while before he was eliminated by Big Show.
-At WrestleMania 31, Swagger participated in the 2nd Annual André the Giant Memorial Battle Royal, in which he was again eliminated by Big Show.
+At the Royal Rumble on January 25, 2015, Swagger competed in the Royal Rumble match, lasting a while before he was eliminated by Big Show.
+At WrestleMania 31 on March 29, Swagger participated in the 2nd Annual André the Giant Memorial Battle Royal, in which he was again eliminated by Big Show.
 Swagger appeared on the November 2 episode of Raw, encountering his former manager Zeb Colter, only to be interrupted by Alberto Del Rio, Colter's new client.
-This started a feud between the two, which culminated at TLC: Tables, Ladders and Chairs with Swagger challenging Del Rio for the WWE United States Championship in a Chairs match, which Del Rio won.
+This started a feud between the two, which culminated at TLC: Tables, Ladders and Chairs on December 13 with Swagger challenging Del Rio for the WWE United States Championship in a Chairs match, which Del Rio won.
 At the 2015 Tribute to the Troops event, Swagger defeated Rusev by submission in a "Boot Camp" match.